Shippable/docs/sources/deploy/cd_of_single_container_applications_to_orchestration_platforms.md

 ##2.
 Define `app_options`.

-* Description: `app_options` represents the options of the application container.
+* **Description:** `app_options` represents the options of the application container.
 Here we demonstrate setting container options such as setting the memory to 1024MB and exposing port 80.
 Shippable platform supports a vast repertoire of container and orchestration platform options and the complete list can be found [here](/platform/workflow/resource/dockeroptions/#dockeroptions).
-* Required: No.
+* **Required:** No.
-* Defaults:
+* **Defaults:**
 If no options are specified, the platform sets the following default options -
     - memory : 400mb
     - desiredCount : 1
     - cpuShares : 0
     - All available CPU.
     - no ENVs are added to the container.

-* Yml block:
+**Steps**

 Add the following yml block to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.

 ```
   - name: app_options